skip to main content

 If it’s not thieves, why is my Wi-Fi so slow?

-If you’ve gone through your router logs with a fine-tooth comb and haven’t found any unauthorized devices, people probably aren’t stealing your Wi-Fi.
+If you’ve gone through your router logs with a fine-toothed comb and haven’t found any unauthorized devices, people probably aren’t stealing your Wi-Fi.
 So, why is your Wi-Fi still slow?
 There are a couple possible reasons.

 Is it just the Wi-Fi?

 Before you spend an entire afternoon on the phone with customer service, try plugging your computer directly into your router.
 Did that fix your speed problems?
 If it did, then the problem is with your router.
-You can always buy a new one, but there are a few tricks you can try first.
+You can always buy a new router, but there are a few tricks you can try first.
 To find out how, check out our step-by-step guide to improving your Wi-Fi speed.

 If plugging in to your router didn’t resolve your speed issues, the problem isn’t just your Wi-Fi.
 It’s your entire internet connection.